astrellon/lysithea-vm/cpp/README.md

-Simple Stack Virtual Machine C++
-=
+# C++
-The C++ port of the simple stack VM.
-Makes use of `std::variant` and `std::optional` which does give it the minimum requirement of C++17.
-Currently it's only been tested on GCC and Clang on Linux and macOS.
+The C++ port of the Lysithea VM.
+Does not make use of any fancy C++ features beyond `std::shared_ptr`, mostly for the sake of simplicity.

+This is likely to it's detriment as it's a mostly one-to-one port of the C# code apart from how it handles primitive values.
+As such it performs fairly similarly to the C# and almost certainly not as well as it could.

-Release Build
+## Release Build
--
 ```sh
 $ ./buildRelease.sh
 ```

 Then under the `Release` folder there should be several executables.
 The `controlApp` is a small test program to vaguely compare the performance difference between `perfTest` and a pure C++ program.
 It's not written in a way that really makes sense for a purely C++ program but it attempts to look similar to the simple stack program.

-Debug Build
+## Debug Build
--
 To debug with VSCode you'll have to build the debug binaries, then the launch tasks will work.
 ```sh
 $ ./buildDebug.sh